luispinadev/lw-react-dropdown/readme.md

 ### How do I get set up? ###

 Use 'npm i --save lw-react-dropdown' to install.

 'lib/' folder contains code compiled to ES5, 'src/' folder contains original ES6 source.

-You may use 'npm run example' inside module dir to run a local server with the example .Check package.json's 'scripts' entry for other dev related scripts 'npm run [command]'.
+You may use 'npm run example' inside module dir to run a local server with the example.
+Check package.json's 'scripts' entry for other dev related scripts.

 ### Usage ###